 Without any parameters, a help page will be shown.

-Yes, that's what they tell you.
+That's what they tell you.
 And they are right.
-But we are facing adversarial websites.
-XML parsers are often not intended for untrusted content.
-And these sites probably have no valid XML/HTML code.
+However, facing adversarial websites, there might be no valid HTML/XML content, and XML parsers are often not intended for untrusted content.
 So regexes it is, for now.